Chan Ho Park: 2008: Return to the Dodgers

 On November 8, 2007, Park accepted an offer from his original team, the Los Angeles Dodgers, to attend spring training as a non-roster invitee.
 On November 28, 2007, Park asked to be let go by the Dodgers to play for the Korean national team.
 After pitching with no health issues for the Korean national team, the contract was finalized on December 6, 2007.
 Despite being considered a long shot for the fifth starter's role, Park pitched very well, but was ultimately passed over for right-hander Esteban Loaiza.
-He was eventually re-assigned to the minor leagues on March 30, 2008.
+He was eventually reassigned to the minor leagues on March 30, 2008.
 Faced with the problem of a fatigued and depleted pitching staff three games later, the Dodgers purchased Park's minor league contract on April 2, 2008.

 On May 17, 2008, Park made his first start as a Dodger since 2001 against the Los Angeles Angels of Anaheim.
 He allowed two runs (one earned run) in four innings with no decision.
 This game turned out to be a historic one as for the first time in MLB history, all three Dodgers pitchers who pitched in this game (Park, Hong-Chih Kuo, and Takashi Saito) were of Asian origin.
 The Dodgers won it 6–3.

 On June 21, 2008, Park started against the Cleveland Indians at the Dodger Stadium and joined Kevin Brown, Al Leiter, Javier Vázquez, and Jamie Moyer as the only pitchers to start a game against all 30 Major League teams.
 In addition to making history, he had a decent outing, with nine strikeouts in five innings pitched, although this was overshadowed when he gave up a solo home run to Cleveland Indians pitcher CC Sabathia.

 After Takashi Saito's elbow injury, Park was moved back to the bullpen by manager Joe Torre.
 Jonathan Broxton was promoted to the closer role and Park and Hong-Chih Kuo to the setup man platoon.